timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/design-tick-schema.md

 store your time-series data in TimescaleDB.

 ### Using TIMESTAMP data types
-Best practice is to always use `TIMESTAMP WITH TIME ZONE` (`TIMESTAMPTZ`) as the data type to store time values.
-This way the timestamp column holds the time zone information as well which makes it easier to query your data using different time zones if needed.
-TimescaleDB has support for time zones and it stores `TIMESTAMPTZ` values in UTC internally and makes the necessary conversions for your queries.
+It is best practice to store time values using the `TIMESTAMP WITH TIME ZONE` (`TIMESTAMPTZ`) data type.
+This makes it easier to query your data using different time zones.
+TimescaleDB stores `TIMESTAMPTZ` values in UTC internally and makes the necessary conversions for your queries.

 ## Insert tick data